ibm-cloud-docs/containers/cs_firewall.md

 ## Allowing the cluster to access resources over a private firewall
-{: #firewall_outbound}
+{: #firewall_private}

 If you have a firewall on the private network, allow communication between worker nodes and let your cluster access infrastructure resources over the private network.
 {:shortdesc}

 **Note**: If you also have a firewall on the public network, or if you have a private-VLAN only cluster and are using a gateway appliance as a firewall, you must also allow the IPs and ports specified in [Allowing the cluster to access infrastructure resources and other services](#firewall_outbound).

-1. Set up the IBM Cloud infrastructure (SoftLayer) private IP ranges so that you can create worker nodes in your cluster.
+1. Allow the IBM Cloud infrastructure (SoftLayer) private IP ranges so that you can create worker nodes in your cluster.
     1. Allow the appropriate IBM Cloud infrastructure (SoftLayer) private IP ranges.
 See [Backend (private) Network](/docs/infrastructure/hardware-firewall-dedicated/ips.html#backend-private-network).
     2. Allow the IBM Cloud infrastructure (SoftLayer) private IP ranges for all of the [zones](cs_regions.html#zones) that you are using.
 Note that you must add IPs for the `dal01` and `wdc04` zones.
 See [Service Network (on backend/private network)](/docs/infrastructure/hardware-firewall-dedicated/ips.html#service-network-on-backend-private-network-).
 2. Open the following ports: